 Least favorite part is the data entry.
 A guy can only hit cmd+c and cmd+v so many times.

 Why is WordPress the best place to build your website?

 WordPress actually understands the needs of the developers and the third-party app support is incredible.
 WordPress is truly like a good piece of clay that can be shaped and molded into any form to meet the needs of the clients.

 What is Elementor?

-Elementor is a visual builder for wordpress.
-So instead of lines of jumbled HTML, CSS, and JS code, developers can build visually with blocks, dynamic features, and the ability to actually see the site you’re building in live time.
+Elementor is a visual builder for WordPress.
+So instead of lines of jumbled HTML, CSS, and JS code, a web designer can build visually with blocks, dynamic features, and the ability to actually see the site you’re building in live time.
 Having a frontend builder like this dramatically cuts down on development time, reduces bugs from missing pieces of code, and makes maintenance a breeze since everything you need is truly right in front of you.